Envision a finely tuned orchestra. The composer, the conductor, the instruments, but none of it works without musicians playing the music.

-They have quotas to meet with what they think is a marketable database to reach those goals.
-That’s where a FPO would act as the expert to centrally implement preferences and consent across all marketing platforms.
+Your marketing team has quotas to meet and a marketing database they’re eager to tap into to track and reach those goals.
+That’s where a FPO swoops in as the expert and centrally implements preferences and consent across all marketing platforms.

-An orchestra without a conductor – without someone to teach the music and ensure it’s being played correctly – is just a jumbled mess of sound.
+Think of it like an orchestra without a conductor – without someone to teach the music and ensure it’s being played correctly – is just a chaotic sound mess.
 It doesn’t work, and neither does privacy technology without an FPO.

-The FPO would use his or her knowledge of the regulations to help your marketing team implement the right consent questions and policy notices necessary to collect data.
-The use of technology such as cookie banners and preference management pages would then be used to create a single source of truth for marketing consent.
+The FPO uses his or her knowledge of the regulations to help your marketing team implement the right consent questions and policy notices necessary to collect data.
+They use cool technology such as cookie banners and preference management pages to create a single source of truth for marketing consent.

-The combination of the privacy expert and the technology are vital to implementing the needs of your team while building a scalable program.
+It’s the perfect combination of the privacy expert and the technology that’s vital for meeting your team’s needs and building a scalable program.

-It takes the worry out of the hands of an individual whose day to day job isn’t privacy.
+It takes the worry off the hands of an individual whose day-to-day job isn’t privacy.

 Conclusion: The Complete Privacy Management Orchestra

-You need both the FPO and privacy management technology to make the orchestra of privacy compliance function.
+You need both the FPO and privacy management technology to get the privacy compliance orchestra playing in sweet melodic harmony.
 You can’t have one without the other.
 They’re both essential for building a strong privacy program.

-Without a designated individual to maintain the different components of technology, assigning an employee or letting the software run its course leaves room for a reactionary response for when something goes wrong.
+Without a designated individual in charge who can maintain the different components of technology, relying on an employee or letting the software do its thing can leave you in a sticky situation when things go south.

-You need an expert in place who knows how to interpret the language, implement the technology, and can play the balancing act that lets your organization preserve trust.
-The role of the FPO is to navigate the privacy landscape for your company, understand the entire landscape, and determine a plan to carefully handle your data.
+That’s where the FPO steps in, as an expert who knows how to interpret the language, implement the technology, and keep everything in balance to help your organization preserve trust.
+The role of the FPO is to navigate the privacy landscape for your company, understand the entire landscape, and devise a plan to handle your data with care.

-Much like how a conductor uses his or her baton to direct the whole ensemble, creating a process that can be properly implemented by an FPO establishes the necessary automation and reporting you need to operate around each framework.
+It’s kind of like how a conductor waves his or her baton to direct the whole ensemble.
+Creating a process that an FPO can properly implement establishes the necessary automation and reporting you need to operate around each framework.

-The FPO and technology work as one whole unit building a solid foundation.
-When all of the parts of the orchestra are working together it creates a beautiful sound.
+The FPO and technology work as one whole unit in building a solid foundation.
+When all parts of the orchestra work together, it creates a beautiful sound.

-If you’re not sure if you need a Fractional Privacy Officer or not, you’re not alone.
+If you’re not sure if you need a Fractional Privacy Officer, you’re not alone.
 Most companies ask themselves these questions to determine if it’s a good fit: